Add a Bold Statement with a Snowball Bush

 Hydrangea Plant Varieties

-are about 70 – 75 different varieties of Hydrangea plants to choose from and the varieties keep climbing as there are new varieties every year.
+are about 70 – 75 different varieties of Hydrangeas to choose from and the varieties keep climbing as there are new varieties every year.
 Below

 Growing quickly to 5 feet tall and wide,

-Annabelle Hydrangea will get very large white flowers from late spring to fall and it only needs 4 to 6 hours of sun per day.
+Annabelle will get very large white flowers from late spring to fall and it only needs 4 to 6 hours of sun per day.
 Flowers

 bloom on new wood so pruning can be done during the winter months or very early spring.

 With pale pink to

 mature reddish purple flowers this snowball bush will grow to

 about 4 feet tall and wide.
 Like most snowball bushes, it prefers part shade but can